What’s Technically a Weapon?

 “Manner of Use” Clause

 As written in the definition of a “deadly weapon,” we find the phrase, “manner it is used.”
 By using this definition, most any item could be a weapon under the right circumstances.
 For example, if someone smothers someone else with a pillow, it could be argued that the pillow was a “dangerous weapon” based on the way it was used.
+This highlights the complexity of interpreting actions and intentions, similar to the challenges seen in misunderstandings in sexual misconduct allegations.

 Once you think through the manner of use clause, you begin to realize that many everyday items could be deadly weapons under the right circumstances.